8 minute read

 Interior design could not really exist without industry, craftspeople, art and architecture.
-While interior design tells its own unique story, you will learn a ton about these neighboring fields.
+While interior design tells its own unique story, you will also have a chance to learn a ton about these rich neighboring fields.

-I should add that the history of graphic design is an important and useful segway, too.
+I should add that the history of graphic design is an important and useful segway in your education, too.

 Should you later decide that pursuing a careeer in interior design is not for you, you will still have some incredibly valuable knowledge tucked under your belt.